systemd/systemd/docs/HACKING.md

 $ git push -u <REMOTE>            # where REMOTE is your "fork" on GitHub
 ```

+See [Testing systemd using sanitizers](TESTING_WITH_SANITIZERS.md) for more information
+on how to build with sanitizers enabled in mkosi.

 And after that, head over to your repo on GitHub and click "Compare & pull request"

 Happy hacking!